 - Django is older and has a lot more contributors

 - There's more content out there on Django

-To really compare these frameworks (or ecosystems) from an open-source perspective, you'd have to account for Jinja2 and Werkzeug along with some of the core Flask libraries and extensions like SQLAlchemy / Flask-SQLAlchemy, Alembic / Flask-Alembic, and WTForms / Flask-WTF.
+To really compare these frameworks (or ecosystems) from an open source perspective, you'd have to account for Jinja2 and Werkzeug along with some of the core Flask libraries and extensions like SQLAlchemy / Flask-SQLAlchemy, Alembic / Flask-Alembic, and WTForms / Flask-WTF.

 What's more, in order to find these extensions you need to have some pretty solid information retrieval skills.
-You'll have to filter through all the un-maintained extensions out there and blog posts that reference them.
+You'll have to filter through all the un-maintained extensions out there and articles that reference them.
 In fact, there are so many different extension projects for RESTful APIs that it's often easier to just roll your own and open source it.
 At that point, you'll probably maintain it for a bit but eventually it will become part of the problem rather than a solution.

 - The Django community is not immune to this by any means.
 It's just less of an issue since it handles almost everything required to build and secure a standard web app out-of-the-box.

 For more on this review the "Open source momentum" section from Django vs Flask: A Practictioner's Perspective:

 By not having a united front, the opportunity for synergetic efforts that bridge across extensions fail to materialize, creating extensions that are porous.
 This leaves devs to fill in the blanks for all-inclusive functionality that'd already be working had they just picked a different tool for the job.